AlexPaiva/Portal-for-Service-Mesh-for-Virtualized-Environments/README.md

 ## Acknowledgments
 Thanks to the students and faculty of Universidade de Aveiro for their collaboration and insights into creating this innovative project.

+## License
+This project is licensed under the MIT License - see the [LICENSE](../main/LICENSE) file for details.